cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/student-projects.md

 ---
 This sections provides recent aspirational examples of projects.
 Use them as inspirations and guides.

 Several of the student projects led to theses or conference presentations.
-They cover a representative range of topics: Aeronautics, Energy, Civil Engineering, and Manufacturing -- in that order.
+They cover a representative range of topics: aeronautics, energy, civil engineering, and manufacturing—in that order.

 Student Project example 1 report ({{% resource_link "6899ac75-65eb-4df5-b84f-26327ad8af68" "PDF" %}} - 1.3MB) and presentation slides ({{% resource_link "899cb4d7-d34b-4404-a795-f3eefabb71f5" "PDF" %}} - 2.3MB)